Far from Hollywood din, New York Film Festival puts focus on quality

-NEW YORK (Reuters) - Cannes has its coveted prizes and Sundance its lucrative deals, but the New York Film Festival, unencumbered by awards or marketing, says its mission is simple: to present the year’s best in world cinema.
+NEW YORK, Sept 22 (Reuters) - Cannes has its coveted prizes and Sundance its lucrative deals, but the New York Film Festival, unencumbered by awards or marketing, says its mission is simple: to present the year’s best in world cinema.

 The 52nd annual event, which opens Friday, is for “film lovers of all stripes and levels of knowledge,” said its director, Kent Jones.
 Its 17-day itinerary includes a main slate of 30 feature films and a retrospective of the works of Academy Award-winning director Joseph L. Mankiewicz.